ranapat/ssh-tunnel/README.md

 Machibe B is reachable.

-o) A links to B with ssh tunnel.
+- A links to B with ssh tunnel.

-o) From outside you link B.
+- From outside you link B.

-o) From B you enter A as the tunnel is open.
+- From B you enter A as the tunnel is open.

 ## How to enter A from B